Vestibular NeuritisNovember 6, 2018

 Cross-training allows you to maintain fitness and avoid severe impact forces due to excessive running.
-Adding rest breaks in a training routine lets the body heal and recover to adapt to each running routine.
+Adding rest breaks in your training routine allows your body to heal and recover so you can continue with your training program.

 Excess training, injuries and bad performances are sometimes due to an inefficient training schedule.
 An experienced physical therapist or trained coach can set a proper training routine for you so that you can reach your goals without having to deal with an injury.
 Pillars of Wellness can connect you with such professionals for the right scheduling.

 Each running shoe is different.
-The shoe type you require depends on your foot type as well as run style.
-Any sports shop that prioritizes sports footwear will help you determine which type and style may be ideal for you.
+The shoe type you require depends on your foot type as well as running style.
+Any sports store that prioritizes sports footwear will help you determine which type and style may be ideal for you.

-Improved running performance and body buildup are received by maintaining an effective running form.
+Improved running performance and body buildup are achieved by following an appropriate training program and utilizing good running form or technique.
 This usually involves using less energy while also delaying any muscle fatigue.
 A professional experienced in running biomechanics can find faults in your running form as well as guide you in how to fix them.